uwaisalqadri/uwaisalqadri/README.md

 ![counter](https://eny7vktbzyul0ob.m.pipedream.net)

 - 🚀 still growing to be a principal software engineer
-- 🖥 deep love with mobile software engineering
+- 🖥 my deepest love for mobile engineering
 - 👨🏻‍💻 i'll try to write only one line as possible
 - 📖 17 y.o junior engineer, I do code almost everyday, still have a lot things to learn
 - 📫 get in touch